School of International Service

 - Wednesday, 4:30 p.m. - 7:00 p.m.

 FOR THE MEDIA

 To request an interview for a

 Scholarly, Creative & Professional Activities

-Non-state armed actors, such as rebels, militias, warlords, insurgents, and organized criminal groups, non-state conflict management, foreign and security policy, and negotiation and mediation.
+- non-state armed actors, such as rebels, militias, warlords, insurgents, and organized criminal groups;

-- (submitted) with Virginia Comolli, Drug Markets, Security and Foreign Aid, London: Royal Institute of International Affairs, Chatham House / International Institute for Strategic Studies (IISS).
+- with Virginia Comolli, Drug Markets, Security and Foreign Aid, Report 6, Modernising Drug Law Enforcement, London: International Drug Policy Consortium (IDPC) / Royal Institute of International Affairs, Chatham House / International Institute for Strategic Studies (IISS), 2013.

 - Reasoning with Rebels.
 International NGOs’ Approaches to Engaging Armed Groups, SWP Research Paper, Berlin: German Institute for International and Security Affairs (SWP), 2012.